polterguy/lizzie/docs/introduction.md

 }
 ```

-The last example from above is a slightly more manual job, and can't use
+The last example above requires a slightly more manual job, but from a functional
-the `LambdaBuilder` convenience methods at the moment.
-But from a functional
 point of view, the above two examples are identical, except that in the first
-example the `this` reference is implicitly passed into your method, since this
+example the `this` reference is implicitly passed into your function, since this
 is a member instance method of the `MainClass` - While in the second example,
 the reference to your context is passed explicitly as the `ctx` argument.
 The signature of the functions are still the same, and can be found below.